What Is A Monitoring Survey And How Do They Work?

 What is a monitoring survey?

-The movement is reported to the client in the form of monitoring reports.
+The movement is reported to the client in the form of monitoring reports and graphs.
+The aim of the reports / graphs is to give a clear indication of what is occuring.

 Over the course of a monitoring survey scheme, a movement profile can be observed with actions being undertaken if movement exceeds certain levels.
 The levels are usually set by the client’s Structural Engineer or Party Wall Surveyor.
 The limits of movement generally depends on how much of an issue a movement event would cause.